-We all know that tobacco and cigarettes are terrible for you, but did you know that nicotine can actually be good for you?
+We all know that Tobacco is terrible for you, but did you know that nicotine can actually be good for you?

-A lot of people believe that nicotine and tobacco are the same thing, after all for a long time they basically were.
+For a lot of people nicotine and tobacco are the same thing, after all for a long time they basically were.
 Nicotine was demonised as the addictive chemical that got people hooked to smoking.

-But with the introduction nicotine patches and e-cigarettes people can use nicotine without the down sides that are related to smoking.
-We now know that it is the tobacco not nicotine which has the 4000 chemicals and 50 carcinogens which causes so many problems.
+But with the introduction of items like nicotine patches and e-cigarettes people can use nicotine without the down sides.
+After all it is tobacco, not nicotine which has the 4000 chemicals and CO2 which causes so many problems.

-Yet many people, including scientists, are still holding onto the historical belief that nicotine is just as bad as tobacco.
+Yet many people, including scientists, see nicotine as just as bad as tobacco.

-It has also been found that even for healthy people it can help improve fine motor skills, attention and even creativity.
+And that not all, even for healthy people it can help improve fine motor skills, attention and even creativity.

 Nicotine Helping With Illnesses